Nottingham Forest have appointed their former player and manager Frank Clark as their new chairman.

 A number of high-profile candidates have been linked with the vacant manager's post at the City Ground, which includes former players Martin O'Neill and Roy Keane and the man whom McClaren replaced, Billy Davies.

-Dave Bassett, recently told BBC Nottingham that he saw Clark as the ideal man to restore the club's fortunes
+Another ex-Forest manager, Dave Bassett, recently told BBC Nottingham that he saw Clark as the ideal man to restore the club's fortunes.

 Clark, who has lived in the Nottingham area for 20 years and has regularly attended games at the City Ground, rebuilt the team when managing the side following relegation from the Premier League under Brian Clough in 1993.